PedroCristo/README-TEST/README.md

 ![Edit Product 3](./assets/readme/features/interactive_messages/watches_clocks_messages_update_product_success.jpg)

-- After the Update Product button is pressed and the product is edited successfully the website admin will see a message at the top right of the page
+- After the "Update Product" button is pressed and the product is edited successfully the website admin will see a message at the top right of the page
   "Successfully updated product!".<br>

 ### Delete Product 1

 ![Delete Product 1](./assets/readme/features/interactive_messages/watches_clocks_messages_delete_product_button.jpg)

-- The website admin logged in can delete products already added through the website's front-end by clicking on the Delete button.<br>
+- The website admin logged in can delete products already added through the website's front-end by clicking on the "Delete" button.<br>

 ### Delete Product 2

 ![Delete Product 2](./assets/readme/features/interactive_messages/watches_clocks_messages_bootstrap_model_delete_product.jpg)

-- After pressing the Delete button the Bootstrap box model will pop up with a message at the center of the page, "Are you sure you want to delete this product?".<br>
+- After pressing the "Delete" button the Bootstrap box model will pop up with a message at the center of the page, "Are you sure you want to delete this product?".<br>

 ### Delete Product 3

 ![Delete Product 3](./assets/readme/features/interactive_messages/watches_clocks_messages_product_delete_success.jpg)

-- After pressing the Delete button again inside the Bootstrap box model they will see a message at the top right of the page, "Product deleted".<br>
+- After pressing the "Delete" button again inside the Bootstrap box model they will see a message at the top right of the page, "Product deleted".<br>

 ### Add Product to Bag